The Tempest (Sullivan): Musical analysis and subsequent performances

 As might be expected in the work of such a young composer, the influence of earlier composers is marked.
-Gervase Hughes detects the influence of Ludwig van Beethoven in the Introduction, Robert Schumann in the Act IV Overture.
-Percy Young suggests Franz Liszt (an acquaintance of Sullivan's) and Hector Berlioz as influences.
-Hughes, Young and Arthur Jacobs agree that the most conspicuous influence is Felix Mendelssohn.
+Gervase Hughes detects the influence of Beethoven in the Introduction, Schumann in the Act IV Overture.
+Percy Young suggests Liszt (an acquaintance of Sullivan's) and Berlioz as influences.
+Hughes, Young and Arthur Jacobs agree that the most conspicuous influence is Mendelssohn.

 In early 1863, Charles Hallé included the work in two concerts with his Manchester orchestra, which also included Mendelssohn's A Midsummer Night's Dream music, where Sullivan's piece was received enthusiastically.
 The Manchester Guardian was strong in its praise for Sullivan's work.
 In October 1864 it was used in a production of the play at the Prince's Theatre in Manchester.
 In the nineteenth and early twentieth centuries, Mendelssohn's music for A Midsummer Night’s Dream was regularly used in theatrical productions.
 The same is not true of Sullivan's The Tempest music, although he later was commissioned to write incidental music for productions of other Shakespeare plays staged by Henry Irving and others.

 In his review of the 2008 recording by the Kansas City Symphony, Rob Barnett writes, "This music is smooth, full of lissom invention and generally in the style of Schumann and Mendelssohn ...
 Truly charming is the skipping flute figuration in 'Banquet Dance'.
 The orchestra is just as successful in the ...
 'Dance of Nymphs and Reapers'.
 Mendelssohn is certainly engaged in the Act IV overture.
 The Act V Prelude with its shivering-plodding string pizzicato and epic lassitude is another magnificent effort."